Feminine Hygiene Products: Helpful or Harmful?

 “Everybody is unique.
 It’s important to get familiar with what’s normal for you,” says Dr. Kristin Rojas, a breast cancer surgeon and board-certified gynecologist at Sylvester Comprehensive Cancer Center.
 Your vagina is a mostly internal part of your body.
 Menstrual fluids pass through it.
 So does a baby during childbirth.

 Your vulva is made up of the parts of your genitals that you can easily see with a mirror.
-These include:

 - the labia (the folds or “lips”)